The Actor (painting): Ownership, legal case, and value

 In 2016, the heir of the Leffmanns sued the Metropolitan Museum of Art in U.S. federal court, seeking the return of the painting on the ground that the Leffmans had sold it under duress.
 In 2018, Judge Loretta A. Preska of the U.S. District Court for the Southern District of New York ruled in favor of the Met, ruling that the plaintiff could not show, under New York law, that the painting was sold under duress.
 The U.S. Court of Appeals for the Second Circuit affirmed the dismissal on the ground that the claim was raised too late (72 years after the work was sold and 58 years after it was donated to the art museum).

 In 2010, experts estimated that the painting, which is one of the largest from Picasso's Rose Period, is worth more than US$100 million.

 Damage

 The Actor was damaged on January 25, 2010, when a woman attending an art class at The Metropolitan Museum of Art stumbled and fell into the painting, creating a rip of about 15 cm in height in the lower right corner.
-The museum stated that the rip did not affect the artwork's central subject.
-They also indicated that they intend to have the painting repaired in a few weeks by performing "unobtrusive" work.
+The museum stated that the rip did not affect the artwork's central subject, and that they intended to have the painting repaired in a few weeks by performing "unobtrusive" work.
 This was in preparation for an April 27 retrospective of roughly 250 of the artist's works.